- Get link

 Kamu mau ke mana, Sar?

-They are lovers, so usually in Jakarta, they usually use [aku] and [kamu] when they talk to each other.
+They are lovers, so in Jakarta, they usually use [aku] and [kamu] when they talk to each other.
 They would use [gue] and [loe] if they were friends.

 Vocabulary From the Scene

 [Dengerin] is the colloquial way of saying [dengarkan].
-When you want someone to listen to you, then you say [dengarkan] or [dengerin].
+When you want someone to listen to you, you say [dengarkan] or [dengerin].

-[Aku] is informal for [saya] = I.
+[Aku] is informal for [saya] = I. For more about this, you can read my article here: Aku In Indonesian.

 [Dengerin aku dulu] is used when you want somebody to first listen to you because you have something to explain.